-But it had become so bad in China last year that the CSRC finally approved shorting at the end of September.
+But after a 60% market plunge in 2008, the CSRC finally approved shorting at the end of September.
 To me, this indicates that the CSRC believed all optimism had been purged from the marketplace.
 When that happens, we've reached the point of maximum pessimism -- the precise time that master international investor Sir John Templeton would have told you to invest.

 Get ready to buy